pantheon-systems/documentation/source/content/guides/migrate/kinsta/01-introduction.md

 ---
-title: Migrate a Site From Kinsta to Pantheon
+title: Migrate a Site From Kinsta to Pantheon Using Guided Migration
 subtitle: Introduction
 description: Instructions for migrating your Drupal site from Kinsta to Pantheon.
 categories: [develop]